IngridCBarbosa/compiler/README.md

 # Compiler
->This project is a simple compile for Compile subjects in university.
+>This project is a simple compiler for the subject of Compilers at the university.
   This project has implemented the Scanner, Parser, Semantic Analyzer and the Intermediate Code Generator.
   Part of the cover was done alone, and as the project progressed, other parts were added.
   The language for which this compiler was written is simple and was created by the professor.